-A total of \$586,724 was expended and/or encumbered to fund a statewide protective order repository that provides complete, accessible information on restraining and protective orders-including images of those orders-to the 43 counties currently participating, plus limited access to 13 tribal courts and 20 judicial officers and their clerks in the Superior Court of Orange County.
-The allocation covered the hosting costs of the CCPOR application at the California Courts Technology Center, a complete CCPOR hardware refresh and software stack upgrade, application maintenance and enhancements, mandatory legislative changes, and daily operational support to the courts and their local law enforcement agency partners who are users of the system.
+A total of \$606,829 was expended and/or encumbered to fund a statewide protective order repository that provides complete, accessible information on restraining and protective orders-including images of those orders-to the 45 counties currently participating, and with limited read access to 14 tribal courts.
+The Orange County and Mono County superior courts are both in the process of onboarding, with target go-live dates into November 2018.
+The allocation covered the hosting costs of the CCPOR application at the California Courts Technology Center, application maintenance and enhancements, mandatory legislative changes, and daily operational support to the courts and their local law enforcement agency partners who are users of the system.